preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{pendingRequestUrl}}

-**App Provisioning Complete email**: In this e-mail, sent to the requester, no token is supported in Subject.
+**App Provisioning Complete email**: In this email, sent to the requester, no token is supported in Subject.
 The following tokens are supported in Body:

 + {{userDisplayName}}
 + {{appUrl}}